harvardinformatics/snakemake-workshop/run/run.md

 ### Downloading the workshop

 First, login to the cluster and navigate to the location in which you want to download the repo.
+Since this is a temporary workshop, feel free to use the SCRATCH space (`/netscratch/YOUR_LAB/Lab/USERNAME`).

 #### 1. If you are familiar with *git*: